huizizhang949/ConsensusVelo/README.md

 <!-- badges: end -->

-The goal of ConsensusVelo is to estimate RNA velocity with sound uncertainty quantification in a Bayesian manner.
-The method consists of fitting individual genes based on the unspliced and spliced counts, assuming a time-dependent transcription rate and non-trial initial conditions.
-A post-processing step is also provided to combine information across genes and estimate a gene-shared latent time, which facilitaes interpretation of cell temporal orders with uncertainty.
+The goal of ConsensusVelo is to estimate RNA velocity with sound uncertainty quantification using Bayesian methods.
+The method consists of fitting individual genes based on the unspliced and spliced counts, assuming a time-dependent transcription rate and non-trivial initial conditions.
+A post-processing step is provided to combine information across genes and estimate a gene-shared latent time, which enables interpretation of cell temporal orders with uncertainty.

 A full demo for how to use the R package is provided in [here](https://github.com/huizizhang949/ConsensusVelo/blob/main/demo/demo.Rmd).

-You can install the development version of chdp from [GitHub](https://github.com/) with:
+You can install the development version of ConsensusVelo from [GitHub](https://github.com/) with:

 ``` r